 Elizabeth is only one year away from completing her post graduate training at IPNB.
 She has focused her work on learning IFS (a parts work model) and integrating IPNB principles into IFS.
-She works well with people who are creative and struggling with relationships (romantic, work and friendships) that aren't as fulfilling as they would like.
-Elizabeth is currently studying for the year with Bonnie Badenoch for her year long immersion.
+Elizabeth works well with people who are creative and struggling with relationships (romantic, work, and friendships) that aren't as fulfilling as they would like.
+She is currently studying for the year with Bonnie Badenoch for her year long immersion.
 Elizabeth is kind and straightforward, and uses the therapy space to help you look deeply at wounds that caused learning that no longer serves you.

 Attachment Oriented Psychotherapy

 Internal Family Systems (IFS)

 $115 per 50 minute session

 How does talking to someone help?

 Out in the world we run into so many spaces in which we are judged, intruded upon and left alone.
 Feeling truly with someone is the foundational medicine for getting through so many different kinds of pain.
 To feel deeply with we all need these things-emotional and physical safety, to be heard, deeply paid attention to, to be understood, to have the other person reliably soothe us and to feel that we matter.
 Do you have such a room?
 A room where intrusion and judgment are absent?
 A room where being together is safe?
 Where every part of you can show up and be welcomed?
 Talking to someone can provide such a room until you learn to build that exact same kind of room in your own heart.

 What is your first question for a client, and why?